GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

 ## Relation to the state of the art

-The research has been mainly focused on applying the state-of-the-art in Domain Specific Languages to the domain of Climate Resiliant Urban Design (CRUD).
-But we have also submitted a paper on "Contributions to a computational theory of policy advice and avoidability" [^policyadvice] which is clearly extending the state-of-the-art.
+* Main focus: applying the state-of-the-art in Domain Specific Languages to the domain of Climate Resiliant Urban Design (CRUD).
+* Submitted a paper on "Contributions to a computational theory of policy advice and avoidability" [^policyadvice] which is clearly extending the state-of-the-art.
+* Re-submitted paper: "Sequential decision problems, dependent types and generic solutions" [^SeqDecProb]

 [^policyadvice]: Paper submitted 2016-01-06 to the Journal of Functional Programming, Special Issue on Dependently typed Programming.
 [Full text pre-print available](http://www.cse.chalmers.se/~patrikj/papers/CompTheoryPolicyAdviceAvoidability_JFP_2016_preprint.pdf).
 Uses dependent types to model constraints, while GRACeFUL uses relations

+[^SeqDecProb]: Preprint and associated source available at [github](https://github.com/nicolabotta/SeqDecProbs)

 ## Events and dissemination